Joanne (Michael Nesmith song)

 "Joanne" was the second single issued from Magnetic South, following the release of "Little Red Rider" (which did not chart).
 On the B-side of "Joanne", the track "One Rose" appears.
 RCA later reissued "Joanne" backed with "Silver Moon", as a single in its 45 rpm "Gold Standard Series".
-"Silver Moon" was originally issued as a single from Nesmith's next album Loose Salute, released in November, 1970.
+"Silver Moon" was originally issued as a single from Nesmith's next album Loose Salute, released in November 1970.

 "Joanne" was a staple on all of Nesmith's solo concert tours and has appeared on all four of his live albums: Live At The Palais, Live at the Britt Festival, Movies of the Mind, and Live At The Troubador.
-Nesmith would also spoof "Joanne" on his home video, Elephant Parts, with the song "Rodan".
+Nesmith would also spoof "Joanne" on his 1981 home video, Elephant Parts, with the song "Rodan".

-The song was covered by Andy Williams on his 1970 album, The Andy Williams Show.